 Work with the general education teacher to modify and adapt a several day unit of teaching for a target student.
 (Standards 3,10 for Special Education Generalists)

 Assume the role of the special education teacher for at least two weeks.
 (Standards 1,2,3,4,5,6,7,8,9,10 for Special Education Generalists)

+Appendix H – Application to Teacher Education